Data Loss Prevention

 Admin policy setup flow and 14+ end-user touchpoints.
 To simplify, this case study focuses only on phase 1 and 2 of the message sending experience in chat rooms.

 The project shipped in 2018.

-The first idea I explored along with some team members was to initiate DLP scanning in the text editor as the user types.
+The first idea I explored along with some senior design team members was to initiate DLP scanning in the text editor as the user types.